cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.1.3v0.1
 Allow users to trust the device SHALL be disabled.

 - _Rationale:_ Trusting the device allows users to bypass 2-Step Verification for future logins on that device.
-Disabling device trusting makes it possible to ensure all logins are protected with MFA.
+Disabling device trusting makes it possible for future logins on the same device to be protected by MFA.
 - _Last modified:_ August 17, 2023
 - _Note:_ This setting and policy only applies when the means of Phishing-Resistant MFA in use relies on Google 2SV.